royal-road/email-scribe/README.md

 - Clone the repo
 - Run `bun i`
+- Extract your templates in `Templates` folder (the folder structure should be like `Templates/xyzTemplate/` and `index.html` should be inside it alongside any images it needs, they'll be relatively used)
 - First run `bun serve` to start mock api (tho it really handles image uploads and resizing)
 - Then in a new terminal, run `bun run dev`
 - `bun run build` + `bun run preview` doesn't play well with api right now bcoz of relative paths.